tipi-build/docs/README.md

 ### Opinionated defaults (but you choose)

-While tipi clearly is set out to enable you to _build anything_ without complex scripts, we don't hold you back to customize parts (or all of) the build with `CMakeLists.txt.tpl` or `CMakeLists.txt` files associated with `use-cmake.tipi` files.
+While tipi clearly is set out to enable you to *build anything* without complex scripts, we don't hold you back to customize parts (or all of) the build with `CMakeLists.txt.tpl` or `CMakeLists.txt` files associated with `use-cmake.tipi` files.

-[^1]: by using `tipi run` to launch the binary you make sure your OS as has all the required libraries in its search path, for ex. the `libstdc++6` on windows.

 ### tipi installation location ( former TIPI_HOME_DIR )

-When launching `tipi` for the first time tipi will be installed at :
+When launching `tipi` for the first time tipi[^1] will be installed at:

   - On Windows: `C:\.tipi\`
   - On other platforms: `/usr/local/share/.tipi/`